-Where: 5ta Avenida Norte, between 1ra and 2da Avenida Poniente
+Where: 5a Avenida Norte, between 1a and 2a Avenida Poniente

-The arch is a great photo-op, specially on a clear day, where the arch gracefully frames Agua Volcano to the south.
+The arch is a great photo-op, especially on a cloudless day, where the arch gracefully frames Agua Volcano to the south.

 TIP: The street is busy with vehicular traffic during the week.
-It becomes pedestrian-only during the weekends.
-On the weekends, go early mornings for best pictures, as it tends to get crowded in the afternoons.
+On weekends, go early mornings for best pictures, as it tends to get crowded in the afternoons.

-Where: Access via footpath/trail at the end of 1st Avenida.
-Alternatively, drive by following road to El Hato.
+Where: Access via footpath/trail at the end of 1a Avenida.
+Alternatively, drive by following the road to El Hato.

 TIP: Go during daylight hours, when Police patrols the footpath to the hill.
 Also, make sure to schedule your trip during days when Volcan Agua is visible to make sure you catch stunning views instead of cloud cover.

-Where: Access via steep road next to the town of Santa Ines, at entrance of Antigua.
+Where: Access via steep road next to the town of Santa Ines, at the entrance of Antigua.

 Amazing open-air art gallery featuring works by Efrain Recinos, dubbed by some the Guatemalan Picasso.
 Owned by upscale Hotel Santo Domingo, this place is immaculately kept, as are the grounds, which are decorated throughout with artwork from well-known Guatemalan artists.
 Cerro Santo Domingo also features a small aviary, canopy rides, a tiny museum commemorating Pope John Paul II’s last visit to Guatemala, and a restaurant (Tenedor del Cerro).
 I still can’t believe entrance is free.
 See a detailed trip report here.

 TIP: The road up the hill is long and steep, though well paved.
 Don’t have a vehicle?
 No problem.
-Hotel Santo Domingo (3ra Calle Oriente #28) offers free shuttles every hour.
+Hotel Santo Domingo (3a Calle Oriente #28) offers free shuttles every hour.
 Closed Mondays.

 #5 – San Francisco Church

-Where: 1st Avenida Sur and 7ma Calle Oriente
+Where: 1a Avenida Sur and 7a Calle Oriente

 Antigua is full of churches and church ruins, but as far as significance it’s hard to top San Francisco Church.
 Built in 1542, it is the oldest functioning church in the city.
 It features a big courtyard and the tomb of Santo Hermano Pedro de San José de Betancourt, a Spanish missionary that came to Antigua in the mid-1600s.
 Hermano Pedro is revered here and has been named Antigua’s eternal Mayor and is Guatemala’s only canonized saint.